10 Key Factors That Determine the Price of Silver

 This chart shows the rough inverse relationship between the price of silver and the 10-year treasury yield, a benchmark interest rate:

 The General Mining Act of 1872 allows for gold, silver, copper and other metals to be mined from federal lands at low lease prices and without paying back royalties.
-It was passed during the pick-and-shovels time of the early gold rush era — and doesn’t consider the environmental impact of mining with modern technology.
+It was passed during the pick-and-shovels time of the early gold rush era.
+Congress has attempted to increase the cost of leasing land and introducing mandatory royalties that benefit taxpayers.
+New regulations that make mining more expensive could reduce supply and increase the price of silver.

 In the late 1970s, the Hunt brothers attempted to corner the silver market by buying up massive quantities of silver and taking delivery.
 To prevent this, the COMEX increased margin requirements and capped the number of contracts any single entity could hold.
 As the regulatory measures took effect, investors lost confidence and began selling off their silver holdings, leading to a rapid decline in prices.
-The Hunt brothers were forced to liquidate their positions at significant losses, plunging the price to $5.50 by mid-1982.
+The Hunt brothers were forced to liquidate their positions at significant losses, plunging the silver price to $5.50 by mid-1982.

-Speculative positioning in the futures market: Companies use futures contracts to stabilize their cost of raw materials.
+Companies use futures contracts to stabilize their cost of raw materials.
 For example, imagine a company needs 100,000 ounces of silver to manufacture solar panels.
 They enter a futures contract to lock in a price of $30/oz for the next month.
 No matter what happens to the market price, the company will be able to acquire the silver next month for $30/oz.

 Hedge funds and other speculative traders also trade futures.
 They go “short” or “long” in the futures market (aka bet that the price of silver will fall or rise) to make money.